 Ideas for Helping Your Kids Memorize the Psalms at Bedtime

 - For young children, have them repeat very short phrases from the psalm verse or verses back to you.
 You can also put them to song.
 For instance, Psalm 4:8 can be found on Steve Green’s Hide Em in Your Heart, Volume 2, along with many other Scripture memory songs!
 Pretty soon, they will know how to say the verse all by themselves!

 - As your children get older, they can repeat longer phrases of the psalm with you or journal the words.
 My 8 year old likes to write down the verse she is learning and then add colorful pictures or color in the letters.
 My 11 year old is not into art ;) so he would rather just say the verse out loud back to me a few times and then we say it together at night after he learns it.
 (Side thought: Here’s a new Scripture coloring and activity book that I’ve heard rave reviews about!!)

 - Print out some of the verses you are learning and hang them in your child’s room!
 This is a very visual way to be reminded of the verses and you can easily switch them out.
 They weren’t all psalms, but this is what we did in our son’s room when he was younger:

 Want more ideas for teaching your kids Scripture?
-Check out my Scripture memory program, God’s Word in My Heart!
-Available in four translations, this will help you teach your children A-Z Scriptures, plus Bible verses about salvation, in a simple and effective way!
+Check out my printable Scripture memory program, God’s Word in My Heart!
+Available in four translations for only $4.99, this will help you teach your children A-Z Scriptures, plus Bible verses about salvation, in a simple and effective way!

 What is your favorite Scripture verse to share with your kids at bedtime?
 Feel free to share it in the comments!